 When I published, Joyful Eating, the idea for a novel came to me.
 I have always enjoyed fictional stories with life lessons and have thought there aren’t enough of them in the world—so why not write one?
 Why not write a fun, bedtime-read version of Joyful Eating?

 So, I slowly started to write a novel without much idea of how to do so.
 Then while I was working on that, the idea for a children’s book came to me, which is intended to push against the constant pitting of foods against one another (the constant search for the next superfood).

 In both cases, I didn’t know if I was writing something that would be publishable.
 I wrote because the idea was there, and the process of writing brought me joy.

 I didn’t realise it while I was writing.
-But I was discovering my passion and a new career direction, which has resulted in not only immersing myself in my work as an author but also now working for a publishing company, Shawline Publishing.
+But I was discovering my passion and a new career direction as an author.

 Oh, how life has changed.